mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 I scoured reviews of this shelf to see if anyone else was talking about this bizarre design choice.
 When other reviewers mentioned it, they didn't seem to mind that much.
 They were just like, "Oh, yeah, it extends past 2U a bit."
 Huh?
 Why would anyone accept that?

-I'm still wondering if I'm crazy or there's something I'm missing about why StarTech's downward-facing lips are a good idea, but I promptly returned mine and found alternative rack shelves on Amazon.
+I'm still trying to figure out if I'm crazy or if there's something I'm missing about why StarTech's downward-facing lips are a good idea.
+I promptly returned mine and found alternative rack shelves on Amazon.

 ## Choosing a patch panel